 Tourism is one of the fastest-growing markets in the UK.
 It supports over 3 million jobs and hugely impacts the British economy.
 According to Condor Ferries, it’s expected to increase by 3.8% annually until 2025, creating a 10% increase in all relevant jobs.

 However, there are reasons for optimism.
-A surge in bookings, growing popularity of vacation rentals, and increased interest in cruises point towards a potential for strong industry performance.
+A surge in bookings, growing popularity of vacation rentals, and increased interest in cruises point towards a potential for solid industry performance.

-*Before you go, check out these extraordinary ideas for exploring the UK on your own by indulging yourself in its diverse scenery and rich cultural heritage.
+*Before you go, check out these extraordinary ideas for exploring the UK by indulging yourself in its diverse scenery and rich cultural heritage.

 Rise in UK Outbound Travel

 The future looks bright for UK outbound travel.
-According to Global Data, the figures are projected to hit a staggering 86.9 million by 2024, surpassing the pre-pandemic peak of 2019 (84.7 million).
+According to Global Data, the figures are projected to reach 86.9 million by 2024, surpassing the pre-pandemic peak in 2019 (84.7 million).

 Where You Can Stay in the UK Based on Travel Stats